thatshycoder/AtMention-In-Comment/readme.txt

 == Description ==

-A light-weight plugin that enables you mention comment author(s) in comments.
-After comment authors are mentioned, notification email will be sent to mentioned authors, with URL to the exact comments they got mentioned in.
+Increase engagement on your WordPress website by adding a Twitter-like mention feature to your comment section.

-Comment authors does not have to be registered users before they can get notification emails!
+AtMention in Comments is a simple plugin that makes it possible for comment authors to get notified, whenever they are mentioned in a comment on any post.

 ### Features of the plugin include:

 * Mention multiple comment authors in comment.
-* Mention both registered and non-registered comment authors
+* Mention both registered and non-registered comment authors.
-* Send notification email to mentioned comment authors
+* Send notification email to mentioned comment authors.
 * Customize notification email sent to comment authors.
-* Customize mention text color.
+* Customize @mention text color.
-* Supports HTML email!
+* Notification email supports HTML.

 ### How to Use

-* When you wish to mention a comment author **John** in your comment: Hello @john
+* Simply type **@** followed by the author name(**@john**), in a comment to mention the comment author.
-* When you wish to mention a comment author **John Doe** in your comment: We use two underscores to replace the spaces between the name like this -> Hello @joh__doe
+* Mention authors with spaces in their name by simply replacing the spaces with underscores.
+Eg: ** @joh__doe **

 == Installation ==

 You can install AtMention in Comments Plugin just like you install any other WordPress  plugin.
-Navigate to your WordPress �Plugins� page, inside of your WordPress dashboard, and follow these instructions:
+From WordPress dashboard, navigate to Plugins page.

 1. In the search field enter **AtMention in Comments**.
 Click "Search Plugins", or hit Enter.
 1. Select **AtMention in Comments** and click either "Details" or "Install Now".